© 2025 WFAE

 Available On Air Stations

-House approves cutting funding for NPR/PBS.
+Senate approves cutting funding for NPR/PBS.
 What's next?

-To take effect, the “rescission request” must also be approved by a simple majority in the Senate.
 If approved, the request would eliminate about $1.1 billion in funding for the Corporation for Public Broadcasting, much of which flows directly to stations such as WFAE.

 This effort to cut funding could not come at a worse time.
 Communities across the Carolinas are still grappling with the aftermath of natural disasters—challenges that have already stretched local philanthropic resources.
 That strain is compounded by the broader loss of federal support for nonprofits, placing even greater pressure on limited charitable dollars.
 Meanwhile, a slowing economy and the legal and political minefields have prompted many corporations to scale back their sponsorships.
 Together, these forces have created a perfect storm—one that threatens the future of WFAE and the essential service we provide to our region.